Zag-Research/Zag-Smalltalk/Documentation/Execution.md

 This system uses a dual execution model.
 For each method, there is a threaded implementation and possibly a native implementation.
 There is no classical "interpreter".
 The closest is the threaded implementation.

 ### Semantic Interpreter
-There is an interpreter that is part of the Test package.
+There is an interpreter that is part of the Zag-Core-Test package.
 It allow execution of method sends in the compiled code to verify that the Zag code executes the same as the host Smalltalk system (Pharo, Cuis, etc.).
 It is slow, and is not a complete implementation.
 In particular it uses host arrays to emulate objects, and doesn't do real memory allocation or garbage collection, but it does dispatch, on-demand compilation, program counter, stack, contexts, and closures in an analogous manner.
 ##### Execution details currently having their semantics clarified
 - return with/no context - with/no tos - offset to self
 - restructure operation for branch-returns and inlined methods
 - tailSend with/no context with restructure parameter
 - can optimize away pushes into restructure instruction/tailSend
 ### Threaded Method Implementation
 The threaded implementation is a sequence of addresses of functions implementing embedded primitives  and control operations.
-Every method has a threaded implementation.
+Every `CompiledMethod` has a threaded implementation.
 One of the "registers" that is passed through the thread is a flag indicating whether the current thread needs to check for interruptions.
-Every control operation checks this flag before passing control along to the next function.
+Every threaded operation checks this flag before passing control along to the next function.
 This allows the threaded implementation to single step through the method.
 Control is passed using an indirect tail-call.

 ### Native Method Implementation
 The native implementation is a sequence of functions implementing everything between actual message sends.
 After inlining, this can be a significant amount of code.
 Each function passes control to the next code via a tail-call, passing the same registers as the threaded implementation.
 This means that native code implements continuation-passing style, and no native activation records are created.
 One of the registers that is passed is the program counter... that is, the next threaded code to be executed.
 Because one native function can implement several threaded equivalents, these may be non-sequential.

-When sending a message, the current Context will be updated with the return PC, and the address of the CPS next function.
+When sending a message, the current `Context` will be updated with the return PC, and the address of the CPS next function.
 When that method returns to the CPS next function, we will continue in native execution mode.
 If there *is* no native code, it will point to the next threaded primitive.
 If we need to switch execution to threaded mode (for debugging or single-stepping), we simply replace the return CPS address with the address of the next threaded function.

 When we dispatch to a method, we always treat it as threaded code.
 This may seem expensive, but it is only 1 extra indirect jump.
 There are four kinds of method:
 1. If there is no native version but the method starts with a primitive, the first address will point to the primitive.
 The rest of the thread is from the Smalltalk in the rest of the method (which could be preceded by a word to schedule optimization).
 The primitive will verify the selector and perform the operation.
 If successful, it will return to the caller.
 On failure, it simply proceeds with the following word of the threaded code.